oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     From the home page Navigate to **Enterprise** >> **Compliance** >> **Dashboard**.

-    Towards bottom of the page in the **Compliance Summary** section, cick on the report against each Compliance standard or Targets.
+    Towards bottom of the page in the **Compliance Summary** section, click on the report against each Compliance standard or Targets.

     ![](images/Task4-13a.jpg " ")